Rohingya insurgents say they have no option but to fight Myanmar

 ARSA did not say where leader Ata Ullah was but Myanmar suspects the insurgents flee into Bangladesh then slip back into Myanmar to launch attacks.

-The refugees complain that they have not been consulted about their repatriation.

-Additional reporting by Thu Thu Aung
+Additional reporting by Thu Thu Aung; Editing by Himani Sarkar